azazelyash/python_file_system/README.md

 ## Features

+- Saves the state, so that when you restart your program all the changes remain persistant
 - Create, delete, and navigate directories.
 - Create, read, update, and delete files.
 - Move and copy files and directories.